 If you want to explore any of the points discussed in this interview, or challenge them, please feel free to either reply below or get in touch via email.

 A burning question for many directors is encapsulated in the title of this muse.
 In recent years, the business media has published many stories about boards; questionable board practices; assertive CEOs that 'take over': and, missteps and failures that seem to emanate from the boardroom.
 Some of these stories are justified, whereas others lack substance.
-Alongside, the academic community has investigated the question, although typically from the perspective of a distant observer using public data or, at best, interview comments.
+Alongside, the academic community has investigated the question, although typically from the perspective of a desk-based researcher using public data or, at best, interview comments.
 Reliable knowledge about the board's role in influencing business performance has remained elusive.
-Sadly, populist claims have filled the void.
+Sadly, unsubstantiated claims have filled the void.

 If I had a dollar for every time questions of board effectiveness and how to drive performance from the boardroom has been discussed in my hearing, I'd be well off.
 My role in answering these questions will continue in Sydney at the end of the month.